naman99lalit/Data-Structures-and-Algorithms/README.md

 # Data-Structures-and-Algorithms
-These are some of the data structures and algorithms that i have used in my programming.
+These are some of the Data Structures and Algorithms Programs that I have used in my Course.

 ## Searching Alogrithms: